Naples Gay Travel

 During my visit, there was absolutely nothing that made me feel unsafe in Naples.
 Granted, we know it’s not the safest city in the entire world, and so you should follow the same safety tips as you would in any other large urban area.
 For more specific safety tips, see the Napoli gay travel tips section later in this article.

-If you’re checking out flights to Naples, I suggest comparing airlines with Vayama: International Travel Solved.
+If you’re checking out flights to Naples, I suggest comparing airlines with Skyscanner.
 They have an awesome interface and make it super easy to optimize your route.
+Plus, they offer flexible ticket options in light of the pandemic.

-I’m not saying Airbnb overall is bad in Naples, but if you choose to use a home-sharing website, only choose well-vetted options and ask for clarification on any pertinent details.
-Spend a little more money than I did and get something that will make you feel secure and comfortable.
-Otherwise, opt for a reputable hotel!
+As a result, I suggest you choosing well-vetted options and ask for clarification on any pertinent details.
+Spend a little more money than I did and get a Naples Airbnb you’ll remember forever.
+Otherwise, opt for a reputable hotel.

 If you have the time, take a day trip to Sorrento.
 There are some clearwater beaches, tons of outdoor restaurants and high-end shopping in town.
 Sorrento is much larger than the Amalfi Coast towns to the southeast, so you could easily add Sorrento as a completely separate stop to your Italian gay travel route if time permits.